microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 - Python 3 (check the [installation guide](python-tutorial.md#install-a-python-interpreter) if you don’t have it installed)
 - [Python extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python) (For additional details on installing extensions, see [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace))

-In this section, we will create a folder to be open as a workspace in VS Code, set up a Python virtual environment, install the project’s dependencies and write the first lines of our FastAPI app.
+In this section, we will create a folder to be opened as a workspace in VS Code, set up a Python virtual environment, install the project’s dependencies and write the first lines of our FastAPI app.

-1. On your file system, create a project folder for this tutorial, such as `groceries-plugin``.
+1. In your file system, create a project folder for this tutorial, such as `groceries-plugin``.
 2. Open this new folder in VS Code (**File** > **Open Folder…** or `kb(workbench.action.files.openFolder)`).

 Now, let’s create a requirements.txt file listing the dependencies we wish to install for our application.
-The requirements.txt file is a common practice in Python development, used to specify the libraries and their versions that your project relies on.
+The requirements.txt file is a common practice in Python development, used to specify the libraries that your project relies on and their versions.
 This file helps ensure that anyone working on the project can recreate a similar development environment, making it a convenient component for maintaining consistency across different development environments.

 We will want to install FastAPI for creating our app, uvicorn to work as the server, and redis and type-redis for handling data storage and interacting with a Redis database.